odoo/odoo/doc/source/development.rst

   * Return a value that evaluates as false (generally ``null``).
-This value indicates the input does not contain any value and will not take part in the research.
+This value indicates the input does not contain any value and will not affect the results of the search.

   * Raise :js:class:`openerp.base.search.Invalid` to indicate that it holds a value but this value can not be used in the search